Master of Social Work

 Choices.
 We all like choices in life.
 And our MSW program gives you many good career options to choose from.

 We Offer Three Enrollment Options for Obtaining Your MSW

 - MSW Campus Program – Offers full- or part-time coursework on the Urbana-Champaign campus.
 The MSW Campus Program is open to Advanced Standing students as well as students with undergraduate degrees in other fields.
 Our Advanced Standing Campus Program allows you to enroll directly in advanced and concentrated coursework if you meet certain criteria, including receiving a bachelor’s degree in social work within the past 7 years.
 The Advanced Standing Program is offered in the MSW Campus and Outreach Programs.

-- MSW Outreach Program – Enables you to work full-time while pursuing your graduate degree through blended online and evening classes in select communities throughout the state, and eventually through a one-semester commitment (typically one day a week) on campus and a two-semester internship in your home community.
+- MSW Outreach Program – Enables you to work full-time while pursuing your graduate degree through blended and online coursework, and eventually through a one-semester commitment (typically one day a week) on campus and a two-semester internship in your home community.
 The MSW Outreach Program is open to Advanced Standing students as well as students with undergraduate degrees in other fields.

 Visit the Enrollment Options page for a more detailed description of these programs.

-Our MSW program prepares you for advanced social work practice and for research in public and private agencies in five areas of concentration:
+Our MSW program prepares you for advanced social work practice and for research in public and private agencies in two areas of concentration: